mehrvarz/P2pChatOTR/readme.md

 P2pChatSMP
 ==========

 P2pChatSMP is a secure peer-to-peer chat application for clients located behind firewalls.
-You don't need a host account (XMPP or other) to use this application.
-P2pChatSMP implements end-to-end encryption with [Off-the-Record Messaging](http://de.wikipedia.org/wiki/Off-the-Record_Messaging) and [Socialist Millionaire' Protocol](http://en.wikipedia.org/wiki/Socialist_millionaire).
+P2pChatSMP uses [Off-the-Record Messaging](http://de.wikipedia.org/wiki/Off-the-Record_Messaging) and [Socialist Millionaire' Protocol](http://en.wikipedia.org/wiki/Socialist_millionaire) to implement end-to-end encryption, so your conversations are secure and private.
+No host account (XMPP or other) is needed to use P2pChatSMP.
+So also your usage pattern is not trackable.

 System requirements